 Polestar 2 review: running costs & insurance

 Generous standard servicing deal and zero road tax make up for what's likely to be an expensive insurance premium for the Polestar 2

 |Insurance group||Warranty||Service interval||Annual company-car tax cost (20%/40%)|

 Polestar 2 insurance group

 Polestar cars are covered by a three-year/60,000-mile warranty as standard, while the battery is covered for eight years or 100,000 miles.
 In comparison, the Tesla Model 3 comes with a four-year/50,000-mile warranty, with its battery covered for eight years or 150,000 miles.

 The Polestar 2 comes with three years' servicing (up to 31,250 miles) included in the asking price: intervals aren't specified, rather Polestar will contact you when your car needs maintenance.
 Servicing dates are figured out according to the car's running time and distance covered.
 Alternatively, you can book your Polestar in for a service if a message pops up on the car's screen.

-Being a pure-electric car, the Polestar 2 could save company-car drivers thousands of pounds in Benefit-in-Kind (BiK).
+Being a pure-electric car, the Polestar 2 can save company-car drivers thousands of pounds in Benefit-in-Kind (BiK).
 For the 2021/22 tax year, electric-car drivers pay 1% BiK, rising to just 2% in 2022/23.
 In addition, there's no annual road tax (VED) to pay; if you thought a plug-in hybrid looked attractive from this perspective, try a Polestar 2 for size.

 In This Review

-- 1VerdictWith the addition of two single-motor variants, Polestar's Tesla Model 3 rival yet, the Polestar 2 strikes a great balance between practicality and desirability
+- 1VerdictWith the addition of two single-motor variants, Polestar's Tesla Model 3 rival is more affordable, but still strikes a great balance between practicality and desirability

 - 2Range, battery & chargingLots of charging options and a competitive range keep the Polestar 2 on par with its rivals

 - 3Running costs & insurance - currently readingGenerous standard servicing deal and zero road tax make up for what's likely to be an expensive insurance premium for the Polestar 2

 - 5Interior, dashboard & infotainmentGreat build quality, familiar architecture and impressive Google-powered infotainment all count in the Polestar 2's favour here